m-a-n-a-s/ACA-project/README.md

 # ACA-project
-Contains assignments and work done during the project
+Contains assignments and work done during the ACA-project